djismgaming/compose/README.md

   - macOS with docker desktop

 ## Getting Started
-1. Just copy this YAML to any directory in your system https://github.com/djismgaming/compose/blob/main/docker-compose.yml and run docker-compose up -d
+1. Copy this YAML to any directory in your system https://github.com/djismgaming/compose/blob/main/docker-compose.yml
+2. Run <docker-compose up -d>

 ## Cleaning the yaml comments to leave a clean docker-compose file